Peter Lloyd (journalist)

 Peter Lloyd (born 1966) is a journalist and was senior producer for the Australian Broadcasting Corporation's news and current affairs program Lateline.
 He was previously the ABC's South Asia correspondent based in New Delhi, from where he reported across all ABC national and international radio and television news and current affairs programs.

 Lloyd was due to return to Australia to co-host ABC News Breakfast with Virginia Trioli on ABC2 from October 2008, but he was arrested in Singapore on drugs charges.
 He served six months of a ten-month jail sentence.
 In April 2010, Lloyd was re-hired by the ABC for his current Lateline role.

 Education

-Educated at St Gregory's College in Campbelltown, he graduated as dux, before going on to earn a bachelor's degree in Journalism at Charles Sturt University in Bathurst.
+Educated at St Gregory's College in Campbelltown, he graduated as dux, before going on to earn a bachelor's degree in journalism at Charles Sturt University in Bathurst.

-Award nominations
+Career

+Lloyd worked for the BBC, Sky News and two Australian commercial television networks in varying roles from presenter to program producer before working for the Australian Broadcasting Corporation.

 Twice nominated for national awards, Lloyd covered news and events from India, Pakistan, Afghanistan, Nepal, Sri Lanka, Maldives, Bhutan and Bangladesh.
 Between 2002 and mid-2006, he was based in Bangkok, Thailand, covering the South East Asia region for the ABC.
 Reporting across the ten ASEAN states, Lloyd earned praise for distinguished reporting of the 2002 and 2005 Bali bombings and 2004 Indian Ocean tsunami disaster.

-Previous employment

-Lloyd has also worked for the BBC, Sky News and two Australian commercial television networks in varying roles from presenter to program producer.